Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Conclusions

-The difference in results does not hinge upon issues with the validity of the kinetic equation discussed by \cite{Holloway1,Holloway2}.
-In its near-resonant incarnation the resonant bandwidth $\Gamma$ represents the decay of a narrow band perturbation to the spectrum.
-For ocean internal waves, this decay rate is much larger than the internal wave frequency \cite{M86} and is inconsistent with the express intent that the kinetic equation describes the slow evolution of the wave spectrum.
-This bandwidth has been demonstrated to be proportional to the rms Doppler shift in \cite{Ultraviolet}, suggesting a degenerate state in which the bandwidth describes the quasi-coherent translation of small scale waves, i.e. sweeping', rather than their interaction.
-In the WKB based derivation, we operate upon the Hamiltonian with a Wigner transform that integrates over that spike and its resonant decay partners in an extreme scale separated limit.
-This removes the apparent discrepancy and arrives at different notions of bandwidth and role of off resonant interactions.
-We investigate these issues in a companion paper.
+\cite{Holloway1,Holloway2} argue that internal wave interactions might not be sufficiently weak for wave turbulence theory to be valid.
+That commentary is directed at inferences the decay rate of narrowband perturbations to the spectrum being much larger than the internal wave frequency \cite{M86}.
+This is inconsistent with the express intent that the kinetic equation describes the slow evolution of the wave spectrum.
+In \cite{Ultraviolet} we identify this decay rate is as the small amplitude limit of the resonant bandwidth $\Gamma$ (\ref{ResonanceWidth}).
+However, the differences in our two Fokker-Planck equations do not hinge upon this issue.
+We have demonstrated in \cite{Ultraviolet} that, at finite amplitude, the bandwidth is proportional to the rms Doppler shift.
+This denotes a degenerate state in which the bandwidth describes the quasi-coherent translation of small-scale waves, i.e. sweeping', rather than their interaction.
+In the WKB-based derivation, we operate upon the Hamiltonian with a Wigner transform that integrates over that narrow band perturbation and its nearly resonant decay partners in an extreme scale-separated limit.
+This removes the apparent discrepancy and arrives at different notions of bandwidth and the role of off-resonant interactions \cite{Ultraviolet}.
+We investigate these issues in greater detail in \cite{polzinCompanion}.

-As we look back over the landscape of this endeavor, what we have is a well established metric for ocean mixing known as the Finescale Parameterization \cite{Finescale} which hither to has not had first principles support.
-At best, the Finescale Parameterization is underpinned by a heuristic description as an advective spectral closure \cite{P04a} in the context of an energy transport equation that eschews action conservation in which energy transport in horizontal wavenumber keeps pace with that in vertical wavenumber.
-This is entirely distinct from the models discussed herein, which feature action conservation and action density transport solely in vertical wavenumber.
-In this paradigm, wave turbulence returns an answer of no transport for the GM76 spectrum and path integral formulations provide an estimate of energy transport that is an order of magnitude larger than observations.
+As we look back over the landscape of this endeavor, what we have is a well-established metric for ocean mixing known as the Finescale Parameterization \citep{Finescale}.
+At best, the Finescale Parameterization is underpinned by a heuristic description as an advective spectral closure \citep{P04a} in the context of an energy transport equation that eschews action conservation in which energy transport in horizontal wavenumber keeps pace with that in vertical wavenumber.
+This interpretation contrasts with the pivotal role that induced diffusion was perceived to play in determining downscale transports in vertical wavenumber only.
+A possible resolution can be found in recent characterizations of the internal wave kinetic equation \citep{dematteis2021downscale,dematteis2022origins} that coincide in magnitude and scaling with the description of transports encapsulated within the Finescale Parameterization.
+That work emphasizes the importance of local interactions.